Ghosts in Mexican culture: Day of the Dead

 Traditions connected with the holiday include building private altars honoring the deceased using sugar skulls, marigolds, and the favorite foods and beverages of the departed, and visiting graves with these as gifts.
 Due to occurring directly after Halloween, the Day of the Dead is sometimes thought to be a similar holiday, both being in the family of Allhallowtide.

 Mexican academics are divided on the exact origins of The Day of the Dead celebrations.
 Most consider it a mixture of both indigenous roots and European Catholic traditions.
-Rituals celebrating the deaths of ancestors have been observed by these civilizations perhaps for as long as 2500–3000 years.
+Rituals celebrating the deaths of ancestors have been observed by these indigenous civilizations perhaps for as long as 2500–3000 years.

 The festival that became the modern Day of the Dead fell in the ninth month of the Aztec calendar, about the beginning of August, and was celebrated for an entire month.
 However, current modern-day depictions of the festival have more in common with Catholic European traditions of the Danse Macabre.
 Archaeologist Augustin Sanchez Gonzalez notes how the festival was moved towards the end of October and early November by the Spaniards to syncretize with the Catholic Allhallowtide.

 People go to cemeteries to communicate with the souls of the departed who are paying a holiday visit home.

 The descendants build private altars, containing the favorite foods and beverages, as well as photos and memorabilia, of the departed.
 The intent is to encourage visits by the souls, so that the souls will hear the prayers and the comments of the living directed to them.

 In most regions of Mexico, November 1 honors children and infants, whereas deceased adults are honored on November 2.
 This is indicated by generally referring to November 1 mainly as "Día de los Inocentes" (Day of the Innocents) but also as "Día de los Angelitos" (Day of the Little Angels) and November 2 as "Día de los Muertos" or "Día de los Difuntos" (Day of the Dead).

-Modern Ghost legends
+Modern ghost legends

 La Llorona

 "La Llorona" is Spanish for "The Weeping Woman" and is a popular legend in all Spanish-speaking cultures in the colonies of the Americas, with many versions extant.
 The basic story is that La Llorona was a beautiful woman who killed her children to be with the man that she loved and was subsequently rejected by him.
 He might have been the children's father who had left their mother for another woman, or he might have been a man she loved but who was uninterested in a relationship with a woman with children, and whom she thought she could win if the children were out of the way.

 She drowned the children and then, after being rejected anyway, killed herself.
 She is doomed to wander, vainly searching for her children for all eternity.
 Her constant weeping is the reason for her name.
 She is said to haunt near bodies of water such as rivers and lakes.
 In some cases, according to the tale, she will kidnap wandering children or children who misbehave.